jvo203/fits_web_ql/README.md

 install a free open-source Intel SPMD compiler (ispc) and then execute "make" from within the fits_webql_ql directory

 ##
+install clang (for macOS this step can probably be skipped as clang should already be present),

-install clang, i.e. for CentOS 7 please go to
+i.e. for CentOS 7 please go to

 https://copr.fedorainfracloud.org/coprs/alonid/llvm-3.9.0/